SatyamVyas00/Predator-Helios-300-2019-Hackintosh/README.md

 **STORAGE** : 250GB (for MacOS)

-**OS** : MacOS Catalina (10.15.7)
+**OS** : MacOS BigSur
-This Config is For Catalina and Below Only can be modified for BigSur and Above
+This Config is For BigSur for Other Version Need small modification on config.plist

 ## What's working